grafana/writers-toolkit/docs/sources/review/test-documentation-changes/index.md

   The _`VERSION`_ field is optional and defaults to `latest` for versioned projects and is empty for other projects.

-- _`REPOSITORY`_: is the the name of the directory that the project is cloned to.
+- _`REPOSITORY`_: is the name of the directory that the project is cloned to.

   The _`REPOSITORY`_ field is optional and defaults to the script's internal mapping of project names to repository names.
   For most projects, this is the same as the project name.